Broadway Plaza (Walnut Creek): History

 Broadway Plaza opened on October 18, 1951 with 38 stores.
 JCPenney, Sears, Woolworths, Joseph Magnin (later I. Magnin), and a Lucky Supermarket were the mall's original anchors.
 In 1954, Oakland-based department store Capwell's opened as the center's fifth anchor.

 Lucky was replaced by Northern California's second Bullock's department store in 1973, which was in turn converted to Nordstrom in 1984.

 Capwell's became Emporium-Capwell in 1979, and was converted to Macy's in 1995; while I.Magnin was converted to a separate Macy's Men's store that same year.
 A renovation occurred at the property in the early 1990s, adding a unified architectural and landscaping scheme to the property when it previously had none.
 Crate & Barrel opened a two-level store at the property in 1992.
 A former parking lot adjacent to Crate & Barrel was replaced with a pedestrian plaza in 1994, with a fountain, a retail building, and a stand-alone California Pizza Kitchen restaurant.
 Finally, a new, multi-floor parking structure was built in the southwest corner of the property behind the Macy's Men's store.

-After a protracted legal battle, a Neiman Marcus department store opened at the property in 2012, the first of several major changed to occur at the property.
+After a protracted legal battle, a Neiman Marcus department store opened at the property in 2012, the first of several major changes to occur at the property.